Currently Showing List:

 We look carefuly at all applications and whilst we can’t promise you’ll be succesful, all applications are given fair consideration.
 If you’re a tribute to a band or artist, not featured at Wannasee before, we’d be especially interested to hear from you.

-Please email all applications via our Contact Page, ideally between September and November.
+Please email all applications for the 2025 festivals via our Contact Page, when the application process is open, between 1st September and 30th November 2024 .
 Thank you.